Have you been depressed of late? Fret not because meditation can help you manage it.

 Diaphragm breathing is another good option if you want to slow down your emotions and feel calm.
 Place one hand on your chest and the other on your lower abdomen.

 Breathe in through your nose and out through your mouth.
 Your stomach should rise and fall while the chest remains still.
-Breathe in this manner till you calm down.
+Breathe in this manner until you calm down.

 4. Flow Of Thoughts

-Let your mind be.
+After a while, let your mind flow.
 Allow it to wander and have ideas flowing in and out.
 But remember not to judge or analyze them.

-If you meditate in this manner regularly, symptoms of depression slowly disappear, and you are back on your feet.
+If you meditate in this manner regularly, you will notice an improvement in your symptoms of depression.

-You must remember that meditation is a part of the depression-treating regime and is not a one-point solution to it.
+Remember, meditation is a part of the depression-treating regimen and not a one-size-fits-all solution.

-Make it a point to consult a psychiatrist and a yoga trainer before you try anything on your own.
+Make it a point to consult a mental health professional before you try anything on your own.